Frame & Thread Hand-Tied Weft Hair Extensions Care Guide

 Your stylist made a choice to use Frame & Thread extensions and that says a lot about the work that they do.

-There are hundreds of brands out there.
+There are dozens of brands out there.
 What sets us apart is the quality of our hair.

 All of our hair is silicone-free.